postmates/PMKVObserver/README.md

 If you install by copying the source into your project, it should work on iOS 7 or later (iOS 6 if you remove KVObserver.swift), and OS X 10.7 or later.
 Please note that it has not been tested on these versions.

+PMKVObserver will compile with Xcode 8.3, but the new `KeyPath` APIs require Xcode 9 or later.

 ## Installation

 After installing with any mechanism, you can use this by adding `import PMKVObserver` (Swift) or `@import PMKVObserver;` (Objective-C) to your code.